Kush568/AI-PowerPoint-Generation-/README.md

 # AI-PowerPoint-Generation-
-Made by Kush
+#Made by Kush.
-special thanks to pollination.ai for their open source API
+#Special thanks to pollination.ai for their open source API.